aus-ref-clim-data-nci/acs-replica-intake/README.md

 Use `git pull` to download changes from Github

-Catalogue csv listings themselves need to be generated, they are not in the repository due to their size.
+Most of the catalogue csv listings themselves need to be generated, as most datasets are regularly updated.
 This may be done by running `make` within the directory

-The intake data package is under the directory `package/`, it simply provides an intake entry point pointing to the catalogue directory
+The intake data package is under the directory `package/`, it simply provides an intake entry point pointing to the catalogue directory.
+As long as this doesn't change there is no need to re-install the catalogue, even if the csv listings get updated and/or new datasets are added.

 ## Contributing